lchen198/wypyplus/README.md

 # WyPyPlus: A personal wiki in 23 lines of code

 WyPyPlus (pronounced "whippy plus") is a minimalist wiki server in 23 lines of code.
-It is an extension of [wypy wiki](http://infomesh.net/2003/wypy/) written by Sean B. Palmer.
+It is an extension of [wypy wiki](http://infomesh.net/2003/wypy/) written by Sean B. Palmer during a [ShortestWikiContest](http://wiki.c2.com/?ShortestWikiContest).
 The original project implements a wiki in just 11 lines of Python code, which is an amazing achievement.
 However, wypy wiki doesn't have many features I consider as essential.

 <p align="center">
 <img src="example.png">